otrv4/otrv4-prekey-server/otrv4-prekey-server.md

                                                      sends a Storage Status message
 ```

-1. Client uses DAKEZ to authenticate with the server.
+1. Client uses DAKEZ to authenticate with the Prekey Server.
 See section
    [Key Exchange](#key-exchange) for details.
-2. Server responds with a "Storage Status message" containing the number of
+2. The Prekey Server responds with a "Storage Status message" containing the
-   Prekey Messages stored for the long-term public key, identity and instance
+   number of Prekey Messages stored for the long-term public key, identity and
-   tag used during the DAKEZ.
+   instance tag used during the DAKEZ.

-## A prekey server for OTRv4 over XMPP
+## A Prekey Server for OTRv4 over XMPP

 This is an example of how a Prekey Server for the OTRv4 protocol will act over
 XMPP.
 Note that a Prekey Server implementation for XMPP must support the